What is the difference between CBD and Marijuana(Cannabis) oil?

-There are plenty of compelling reasons, including one that could keep you from breaking the law!
+There are plenty of compelling reasons to choose CBD over Cannabis oil, including one that could keep you from breaking the law!

 The American public is starting to see the light when it comes to CBD as a safe and effective treatment option for a long list of medical problems.
 While THC and similar oils have been used for their health benefits going back to the dawn of civilization (even before the Great Wall of China was built!), people are just recently rediscovering the profound positive impact these oils can have on treating ailments.